MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 - New **Get-VivaInsightsSettings** and **Set-VivaInsightsSettings** cmdlets to control user access to Headspace features in Viva Insights.

-### Previous releases

 #### Version 2.0.4

 - PowerShell 7 is officially supported in Windows, Linux, and Apple macOS as described in the [Prerequisites for the Exchange Online PowerShell module](#prerequisites-for-the-exchange-online-powershell-module) section in this article.

-- The Exchange Online PowerShell module in PowerShell 7 supports browser-based single sign-on (SSO) and other sign in methods.
+- The module in PowerShell 7 supports browser-based single sign-on (SSO) and other sign in methods.
 For more information, see [PowerShell 7 log in experiences](connect-to-exchange-online-powershell.md#powershell-7-log-in-experiences).

 - The **Get-UserAnalyticsConfig** and **Set-UserAnalyticsConfig** cmdlets have been replaced by the **Get-MyAnalyticsConfig** and **Set-MyAnalyticsConfig**.Additionally, you can configure access at feature level.
 For more information, see [Configure MyAnalytics](/workplace-analytics/myanalytics/setup/configure-myanalytics).

 - Real-time policy and security enforcement in all user based authentication.
-Continuous Access Evaluation (CAE) has been enabled in the Exchange Online PowerShell module.
+Continuous Access Evaluation (CAE) has been enabled in the module.
 Read more about CAE [here](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/moving-towards-real-time-policy-and-security-enforcement/ba-p/1276933).

 - The _LastUserActionTime_ and _LastInteractionTime_ properties are now available in the output of the **Get-EXOMailboxStatistics** cmdlet.